Internal · Instructor Reference

 • Practical-test recommendation endorsement from an authorized CFI (§61.39, §61.107)

-Special Emphasis Areas (evaluated across the test)
+Instructor emphasis (Miami Gliders) (evaluated across the test)

 • Positive aircraft control